What is being transgender?

 Great!
 Firstly, Every trans person deserves to be treated with dignity and respect.
 There is an enormous amount of gender diversity and many people do not fit neatly into the category of ‘woman’ or ‘man’.
 People can identify with neither, both or feel that their gender changes.
 Every trans person’s journey is different and you have the right to determine what that looks like for you!
 We can support you with matters relating to your involvement with the University, as well as providing a community to support you on your journey.

 Download this pdf document for information on changing your name and gender marker at the University of Otago, a list of resources and FAQs.
 This document is handy for Transgender students and anyone else who wants to learn more, be supportive and inclusive of Trans students on campus.

 Other useful links

 - Information, fees and forms to legally change your name can be found on the Department of Internal Affairs website

 - The Department of Internal Affairs also has a page titled Information for Transgender Applicants which contains information and links with regards to changing birth certificates and passports:

 Gender Neutral Toilets

-Click here to download a PDF map of the locations of all gender neutral toilets around campus.
+Click here to download a PDF map of the University of Otago campus.

 Feel free to pop in the OUSA Student Support Centre and have a chat to Hahna, your Queer Support Coordinator.
 You can also email her at firstname.lastname@example.org